My current email address is firstname.lastname@example.org. My

 Since this is my personal web page, I now indulge in the vanity that someone reading so far down wants to know what kind of a person I am.
 In this age of instant gratification, I feel compelled to entertain those with little epistemological qualms that come here looking for a short answer and provide for them the results of some personality tests and my astrological readings.
 According to a PBS poll before the 2012 US presidential elections, I am very liberal in the relevant political views: see here for details.
 For those that believe instead that history provides the surest guide to present truth, I provide a brief biography here, with technical details relegated to a listing of events, useful, perhaps, only as an aid to my memory.

-I, তন্ময় ভট্টাচার্য্য in my native script (pronounced thus), and तन्मय भट्टाचार्य, in Hindi, the national language of India, was born in Calcutta in West Bengal, India in 1962.
+I, তন্ময় ভট্টাচার্য্য in my native script (pronounced thus), तन्मय भट्टाचार्य, in Hindi, the national language of India, 坦莫伊·巴塔查里亚 when my name was written in Chinese, and バッタチャルヤ, タンモイ in Katakana, was born in Calcutta in West Bengal, India in 1962.
 According to the calculator written for the BBC incorporating interpolations of the UN Popuation Division figures, I was around the 3,173,265,422nd person alive on the date of my birth, and the 76,947,062,705th person to have lived since 50,000 BC (the latter based on a modification of the method proposed by Carl Haub).
-I was then taken to New Delhi when 3 months old.
+By the time my daughter was born about 54 years later, the same calculator shows that the number of people living had more than doubled to 7,379,384,464 and the number of people who ever lived was 83,889,350,664.
+When I was about 3 months old, I was taken to New Delhi.
 We kept on changing houses there mainly in the Vinay Nagar and Hauz Khas regions of what was then almost the southern extremity of the city.
 I have collected together a brief genealogy of my family: you may browse through it if you like that sort of stuff.

 I started my schooling at Vinay Nagar Bengali Medium Higher Secondary School, but changed to Mother's International School (associated with the Delhi Branch of the Sri Aurobindo Ashram) about a month later.
 After spending five years there, I moved to Bhallavram Mehta Public School run by the Bharatiya Vidya Bhavan when I was eleven.